henrywang95/DWD/readme.md

 Assigment 2
 I don't know how to make an animation until I saw the [css animations](https://www.w3schools.com/css/css3_animations.asp) on w3schools.
 And it helps me understand how it work, with the example code, I made my animartion.

+Assigment 3
+I want to an application sounds really simple.
+But I try

 <!-- Any questions you have -->
 ## Questions